Ending Chronic Homelessness in Boston

 - Provides essential furnishings and household items for long-term homeless individuals as they move into their own apartments – many for the first time in their lives.

-- Ends long-term street homelessness, providing a dignified solution and saving our community significantly.
+- Ends chronic homelessness, providing a dignified solution and saving our community significantly.

 Read about our Housing First residents’ successes.
 Their stories, and the hundreds more like them, are the real testament to the power of Housing First.
 How our surroundings shape our thoughts, emotions, and actions.
 And, how a place of one’s own that is peaceful, safe, and dignified can transform lives.

 You too can be part of the solution by making a donation to the Housing First Start-up Fund.
-Or, browse our new Housewarming Registry, where you can help to offer essential household items that transform an empty new apartment into a warm, welcoming home for people as they move off the streets and out of shelters.
+Or, browse our Housewarming Registry, where you can help provide essential household items that transform an empty new apartment into a warm, welcoming home for people as they move off the streets and out of shelters into a safe dignified place of their own.

 Read this heartwarming blog post, Hugs & Smiles, about the the Housing First Start-up Fund in action.